spatiotemporal-data/spatiotemporal-data.github.io/trade/import-export.md

 Then, one should apply the selection options and download the `.csv` data file.
 In this post, we make the import/export trade value data available at this [GitHub repository](https://github.com/xinychen/visual-spatial-data).

-In addition, to visualize results, one can download the countries shapefiles and boundaries at [wri/wri-bounds](https://github.com/wri/wri-bounds) on GitHub.
+In addition, to visualize results, one can download the countries shapefiles and boundaries at [wri/wri-bounds](https://github.com/wri/wri-bounds) on GitHub (or see this [GitHub repository](https://github.com/xinychen/visual-spatial-data/tree/main/international-trade/cn_countries), including `.shp`).

 ### Total Mechandise Trade Values (Annual)